chcstudent/chcstudent.github.io/index.md

 <h2>Current Build</h2>

-This page currently uses the Jekyll "Slate" theme, which allows the use of 'markdown' formatting for text.
+<p>This page currently uses the Jekyll "Slate" theme, which allows the use of 'markdown' formatting for text.
 Three image embeds.
-Two link embeds.
+Two link embeds.</p>

 <h2>Intended Features</h2>

-5 Pages (including this one).
+<p>5 Pages (including this one).
 About Us will include blurbs about the team.
 About the World will cover the world, the magic, and the monsters.
-Character Creation will cover teh character sheet and what to do with it.
+Character Creation will cover the character sheet and what to do with it.
 Let's Play will cover the dice mechanics and include a video of play.
-The end result should look kind of like this.
+The end result should look kind of like this.</p>

 </body>
 </html>